alokedip20/Filesystem/README.md

    16.  myfs>info /*This will show all information about existing file-systems that we have created so far*/
    17.  myfs>clear /*Clear the terminal*/
    18.  myfs>exit /* terminate the process */

+#NOTE:
+	After modifying the file system do not terminate the process using [ctrl+c].
+Always use "exit" to close the programme.If [ctrl+c] is used then those changes will not be written into the super block.
+So again when the programme will be run then previous changes will not be retained and the file system will be corrupted.